History of Haiti: 2004 coup d'état

-The second Préval presidency (2006–2011)
+Second Préval presidency (2006–2011)

 In the midst of the ongoing controversy and violence, however, the interim government planned legislative and executive elections.
 After being postponed several times, these were held in February 2006.
 The elections were won by René Préval, who had a strong following among the poor, with 51% of the votes.
 Préval took office in May 2006.

 In the spring of 2008, Haitians demonstrated against rising food prices.
 In some instances, the few main roads on the island were blocked with burning tires and the airport at Port-au-Prince was closed.
 Protests and demonstrations by Fanmi Lavalas continued in 2009.

 Earthquake of 2010

 Large portions of the National Palace collapsed.

-On 12 January 2010, Port-au-Prince, Haiti suffered a devastating earthquake of magnitude 7.0 with a death toll estimated by the Haitian government at over 300,000, and by non-Haitian sources from 50,000 to 220,000.
+On 12 January 2010, Port-au-Prince, Haiti suffered a devastating earthquake of magnitude 7.0 with a death toll estimated by the Haitian government at over 316,000, and by non-Haitian sources from 50,000 to 220,000.
 Aftershocks followed, including one of magnitude 5.9.
 The capital city, Port-au-Prince, was effectively leveled.
 A million Haitians were left homeless, and hundreds of thousands starved.
 The earthquake caused massive devastation with most buildings crumbled, including Haiti's presidential palace.
 The enormous death toll made it necessary to bury the dead in mass graves.
 Most bodies were unidentified and few pictures were taken, making it impossible for families to identify their loved ones.
 The spread of disease was a major secondary disaster.
 Many survivors were treated for injuries in emergency makeshift hospitals, but many more died of gangrene, malnutrition, and infectious diseases.